Typewriter: Decline

 In April 2011, Godrej and Boyce, a Mumbai-based manufacturer of mechanical typewriters, closed its doors, leading to a flurry of news reports that the "world's last typewriter factory" had shut down.
 The reports were quickly contested, with opinions settling to agree that it was indeed the world's last producer of standard manual typewriters.

 In November 2012, Brother's UK factory manufactured what it claimed to be the last typewriter ever made in the UK; the typewriter was donated to the London Science Museum.

 Russian typewriters use Cyrillic, which has made the ongoing Azerbaijani reconversion from Cyrillic to Latin alphabet more difficult.
 In 1997, the government of Turkey offered to donate western typewriters to the Republic of Azerbaijan in exchange for more zealous and exclusive promotion of the Latin alphabet for the Azerbaijani language; this offer, however, was declined.

 In Latin America and Africa, mechanical typewriters are still common because they can be used without electrical power.
 In Latin America, the typewriters used are most often Brazilian models; in 2012, Brazil was continuing to produce mechanical (Facit) and electronic (Olivetti) typewriters.

-As of 2025, manual portable typewriters are still being produced by Shanghai Weilv Mechanism Company in China.

 The early 21st century saw revival of interest in typewriters among certain subcultures, including makers, steampunks, hipsters, and street poets.
 They also remained in use for filling out forms, and retained interest for some novelists who preferred writing without the distractions of a personal computer.